swb2019/VirtuaSOC/app/modules/alerts-core/SPEC.md

   - Create a new alert from input data.
   - Filter alerts by minimum severity.

+## Design Notes

+- **ID generation**: IDs are generated using timestamp + random suffix.
+This is non-cryptographic and intended for tracking/correlation only, not security.
+- **Severity ordering**: The order `low < medium < high < critical` is an internal implementation detail used by filtering; callers should not depend on numeric representations.

 ## Acceptance Criteria

 - [ ] `createAlert(input)` returns a `SecurityAlert` with: